filipe-santos-rh/nfs-server-pod/README.md

 ### Improvments or tweaks

-On the file [pod-demo.yaml](./pod-demo.yaml) I have used a configMap that would be execute a script to automate the pv creation since we need to gather the nfs svc IP, as we cannot use svc fqdn for mount points, since the mounts does happen prior to DNS resolution.
+On the file [pod-demo.yaml](./pod-demo.yaml) I have used a configMap that executes a script to automate the PV creation since we need to gather the NFS SVC IP, as we cannot use NFS SVC FQDN for mounting the volumes.
+This is caused by a race condition, where the mounts are triggered prior to DNS resolution.

-If you would like to remove this automation and implement some tasks manually, you may edit the following:
+If you would like to remove this automation and go manually, you may edit the following:

 **Step 1:**
 edit the following file: [deployment.yaml](./deployment.yaml)